zalando/postgres-operator/docs/reference/operator_parameters.md

 * **logical_backup_google_application_credentials**
   Specifies the path of the google cloud service account json file.
 Default is empty.

+* **logical_backup_gs_bucket**
+  GS bucket to store backup results.
+The bucket has to be present and accessible by Postgres pods.
+Default: empty.

 * **logical_backup_job_prefix**
   The prefix to be prepended to the name of a k8s CronJob running the backups.
 Beware the prefix counts towards the name length restrictions imposed by k8s.
 Empty string is a legitimate value.
 Operator does not do the actual renaming: It simply creates the job with the new prefix.
 You will have to delete the old cron job manually.
 Default: "logical-backup-".